Hurricane Melissa Relief.

 In this five-minute interview, we explored:

-• Infrastructure, social media, and government updates
+Infrastructure, social media, and official updates

-Interview by: Nichole Berlie, NewsNation
+Interview by Nichole Berlie, NewsNation

 “Big up to you Natalie! #mycoach.
 I’m here in NY watching all the press conferences, but your clarity in this moment of uncertainty cut through the noise.
 Others are making it seem worse than it is.
 Proud of you.
 One love.”